waitong94/waitong94.github.io/README.md

 Check out my [<ins>CV</ins>](WTChung_CV_2023.pdf) for more detailed info.

+## Research Statement

+My research at Stanford involves applying AI/ML to solving problems in turbulent reacting flows.
+These are important phenomena since they are found in rocket propulsion, wildfires, and energy systems.
+Not only is this study important, it is also highly interesting for anyone that loves a good scientific challenge.

+Solving turbulence remains one of the grand challenges in classical physics and mechanics [[<ins>info</ins>](https://science.osti.gov/-/media/ascr/pdf/program-documents/docs/Hecrtf.pdf)], and research typically involves creating precise simulations using peta-scale high performance computing systems.
+Part of my research involves using AI to discover models that address the gaps in our capabilities in understanding turbulence [[<ins>info</ins>](http://web.stanford.edu/group/ihmegroup/cgi-bin/MatthiasIhme/wp-content/papercite-data/pdf/chung2021sgs.pdf)].
+These problems becomes even more complex when considering thousands of chemical species within these turbulent flows, which further increases the computational complexity of the problem.
+Here, my research addresses these issues by employing AI/ML to replace costly aspects of computation.

+From an AI/ML perspective, these problems pose interesting challenges due to the relative lack of accessible data, especially when compared to data-rich fields such as computer vision and NLP.
+Hence, much of my research attempts to address the sparsity of real-world data.
+This can involve simple solutions such as embedding classification models with well-tested analytic reduced-orders [[<ins>info</ins>](http://ceur-ws.org/Vol-2964/article_196.pdf)], instead of purely regresssing with ML.
+This can also involve a more involved tasks such as curating terabytes of data as a brute-force approach to addressing these gaps [[<ins>info</ins>](https://openreview.net/pdf?id=LxGTZM7L6qn)].

 ## Click on my Selected Publications<sup>*</sup>

 [<i class="fa-solid fa-file-pdf"></i> P. Sharma, W.T.
 Chung, B. Akoush, M. Ihme.
 A Review of Physics-informed ML in Fluid Mechanics. _Energies_ 16(5):2343, 2023.](http://web.stanford.edu/group/ihmegroup/cgi-bin/MatthiasIhme/wp-content/papercite-data/pdf/sharma2023physics.pdf)